matoanbach/RHCSA/Sample Exams/largeone.md

 47. On rhcsa2 enable access to the atd service for user20 and deny for user30.

 48. On rhcsa2 add a custom message “This is RHCSA sample exam on $(date) by $LOGNAME” to the /var/log/messages file as the root user.
 Use regular expression to confirm the message entry to the log file and redirect the output to /root/customlogmessage.

+49. On both VMs allow user20 to use any sudo command without being prompted for their password.